aosmith16/academic/content/workshop/datamanip.md

 Along the way students learn how to use the pipe operator to chain several data manipulation steps together.
 Students have time to practice data manipulation and reshaping using the `babynames` dataset from package **babynames**.

 I provide an R script that we'll run code from during the workshop as well as  a PDF document.
 The PDF is a written version of the workshop, including code and output, to be used as a reference.

+### Interactive tutorials

+In addition to the materials above, I have converted the workshop material into interactive tutorials that can be run in on your own computer.
+To use this you will need to have package **learnr** installed (`install.packages("learnr")`).

+Download a tutorial listed below and save it on your computer as an Rmd file.
+Open this file with RStudio and click the `Run Document` button at the top to start the tutorial.

+<a href="https://raw.githubusercontent.com/aosmith16/data-manipulation-workshop/master/tutorials/part3_joining_two_datasets.Rmd" download="filename">Tutorial 3: Joins</a>